iNavFlight/inav/docs/development/Hardware Debugging.md

 ## Hardware

-Various debugging hardware solutions exist, the Segger J-Link clones are cheap and are known to work on Windows with both the Naze and Olimexino platforms.
+Various debugging hardware solutions exist, the Segger J-Link clones are cheap and are known to work on Windows.

 ### J-Link devices